theGreenJedi/Courses/README.md

 #f03c15 ## Courses
 Variety of courses / classes with homework for https://github.com/theGreenJedi/Path

-###1589F0 (Algorithmic Toolbox - University of California, San Diego https://www.coursera.org/learn/algorithmic-toolbox)
+### (https://placehold.it/15/1589F0/000000?text=+)(Algorithmic Toolbox - University of California, San Diego https://www.coursera.org/learn/algorithmic-toolbox)

 ### Links below and .pdfs in the repository